alorence/django-modern-rpc/docs/config/settings.rst

 MODERNRPC_DEFAULT_ENCODING
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Default encoding used to parse incoming requests when no charsed is set in request headers.
+Default encoding used to parse incoming requests when no charset is set in request headers.

 :Default:   ``utf-8``